ozgurural/seedlabs-2/seedlabs/Exam2-BGP-Exploration-and-Attack-Lab.md

 tcpdump -i any -w /tmp/pgp.pcap "tcp port 179"
 ```

-Cut off a router connected to it (go offline or cut off all bgp connections), use wireshar to read the pcap file, find the UPDATE MESSAGE of BGP, and see the message that the route exits:
+Cut off a router connected to it, use wireshark to read the pcap file, find the UPDATE MESSAGE of BGP, and see the message that the route exits:

 ![14](./exam2/14.png)